nguyenbertil/kundo-movies/README.md

 Together we will build a tiny competitor to IMDB, by using an existing movie database API.

 Create a webpage using [Django](https://www.djangoproject.com/) or [FastAPI](https://fastapi.tiangolo.com/).
-If you want to build a frontend in
-React or plain JavaScript, that's also fine.
+If you want to build a frontend in React or plain JavaScript, that's also fine.
+We like working with pytest, we appreciate if you add some tests.
 Use the tools that showcases the skills needed for the role you are applying for.
 Try to show how you want to write code in a professional setting, what is important to you?